Eurachem Working Groups

 (Athens, October 2024)

-- The MVWG is currently working on supplementary guidance on individual aspects of method validation, which are intended to be used in conjunction with the main guide.
+The MVWG is currently working on supplementary guidance on individual aspects of method validation, which are intended to be used in conjunction with the main guide.
+The supplements in progress at the moment cover the topics of:

-- A Task Group on Validation of Non-Targeted Methods has been established.
-A series of ½-day webinars on the subject, in cooperation with AOAC-E, have been arranged.
+A Task Group on Validation of Non-Targeted Methods has been established.

 Contact the Working Group